kubernetes/kubernetes/docs/kubectl.md

 ```
   kubectl proxy [flags]

+Flags:
+      --api-prefix="/api/": Prefix to serve the proxied API under.
+  -p, --port=8001: The port on which to run the proxy.
+  -w, --www="": Also serve static files from the given directory under the specified prefix.
+  -P, --www-prefix="/static/": Prefix to serve static files under, if static file directory is specified.

- Available Flags:
+Global Flags:
       --alsologtostderr=false: log to standard error as well as files
-      --api-prefix="/api/": Prefix to serve the proxied API under.
       --api-version="": The API version to use when talking to the server
   -a, --auth-path="": Path to the auth info file.
 If missing, prompt the user.
 Only used if using https.
       --certificate-authority="": Path to a cert. file for the certificate authority.